benmesander/rvint/README.md

 #### to_decu

 Convert a value in a register to an ASCII unsigned decimal string.
-RV32E/RV32I/RV64I/RV128I
+RV32E/RV32I/RV64I/RV128I This routine has an inline implemention of the div10u series expansion in it.

 | Configuration | Cycles (32) | Cycles (64) | Cycles (128) |